Is an Electric Radiator cheaper?

 Available in white or anthracite, vertical or horizontal, the DQ Vela range is a great place to start if you want that touch of designer class in your home and attached to your electric heating system.

-Lazzarini Radiators have a long history of high quality radiator and heated towel rail manufacture and their Roma range of towel rails are no exception.
+Lazzarini Radiators have a long history of high quality radiator and heated towel rail manufacture and their stunning range of Capri towel rails are no exception.

-Pictured here is the stylish straight bar design, made from the best quality mild steel and covered in a visually appealing chrome plating.
+Pictured here is the stylish straight bar design, made from the best quality mild steel and covered in a visually appealing anthracite finish.

-The Roma heated towel rail can be considered a quintessential towel rail design, which is why is is one of our best sellers with our customers.
+The Capri heated towel rail can be considered a quintessential towel rail design, which is why is is one of our best sellers with our customers.
+More and more people are opting for an anthracite finish, which is not quite as dark as black and less obvious than chrome or white

 One of the great benefits of having electric radiators installed, and panel heaters in particular, is that there is minimal disruption caused and no need for major rerouting of your pipework.